michaelking178/AdventureGuild/README.md

 Feature Development Priorities (To-Do):

- - Rewards for Incidents.
- - Implement guild Renown as a means to recruit new Peasants.
+ - Fix experience generation from the training minigame -- make it dependent on the distance between the center of the shield and the point of the collision.
+ - Sort quests by level
  - Implement leveling structure for all characters.
+ - Implement Combat, Espionage and Diplomacy experience in all Quests.
- - Implement Peasant passive income and leveling.
+ - Implement Peasant passive income (?).

 Additional/Ongoing Tasks: